vega113/WaveInCloud/spec/federation/wavespec.rst

 * 'operations-applied' -- REQUIRED attribute with the number of operations applied by the wave server after transforming the submitted delta.
+The value of this attribute is a 32-bit integer to base 10.
-* 'application-timestamp' -- REQUIRED timestamp (milliseconds since epoch) attribute recording the time of delta application.
+* 'application-timestamp' -- REQUIRED timestamp (milliseconds since 1.1.1979) attribute recording the time of delta application.
+  The value of this attribute is a 64-bit integer to base 10.
 * 'error-message' -- OPTIONAL string attribute containing an error message if the an error occurred while applying the delta.
 Note it's possible to partially apply a delta, in which case the error